ericmand/cuecard-page-92744/content/pages/index.md

     background_color: secondary
   - type: cta_section
     title: Regain Control of your To Dos
-    content: >-
+    content: >
-      Download App Land now and connect with all your calendars, project management tools and task lists — it doesn't get easier than this!
+      Download CueCard and get back to celebrating life and its seasons — it doesn't get easier than this!
     actions:
       - label: App Store
         url: /pricing